As-Built Drawings

 - Understand building layout, dimensions, and materials

-- Reference precise floor plans, elevations, and sections
+- Reference precise floor plans, sections, details, and RCPs

 - Communicate project requirements and design intent